StateArchivesOfNorthCarolina/tomes-tagger/docs/documentation.md

 		`cd stanford-corenlp-full-2016-10-31`

      	`java -mx2g -cp "*" edu.stanford.nlp.pipeline.StanfordCoreNLPServer -port 9003 -timeout 50000`
-3. From the "./tomes_tool" directory do: `py -3 tagger.py -h`
+3. From the "./tomes\_tool" directory do: `py -3 tagger.py -h`
-4. Pass in your EAXS filepath (including the filename) per the instructions.
+4. Pass in your EAXS filepath (including the filename) per the help instructions.
 5. Let us know what happens.

+## entities.py
+1. Create a TOMES Entity Dictionary in Excel per the instructions in "./tomes\_tool/NLP/entity\_dictionary__template.xlsx".
+2. From the "./tomes\_tool" directory do: `py -3 entities.py -h`
+3. Pass in your entity dictionary path (including the filename) per the help instructions.
+4. Let us know what happens.